AstroPathJHU/AstroPathPipeline/scans/readme.md

      - Look to see if general patterns are the same and if intensities vary
      - It is usually easy to see differences visually and use counts as a sanity check for your eyes
      - Because the of the similarities in the cores and stains within a cohort the variation between slides should be minimal
-8. Give the TMA a BatchID.txt file and give it the next corresponding Batch ID
+9. Give the TMA a *BatchID.txt* file and give it the next corresponding ```BatchID```
-9. Fill in the Batch ID on the Specimen_Table if it is not already present
+10. Fill in the ```BatchID``` on the *Specimen_Table_N.xlsx* if it is not already present

+#### Section 3.3.4.3 Scan the Whole Slide Specimens
 If everything checks out scan the specimens as follows:
-1. Take exposures (create a protocol) for the actual multiplex slides
+1. Take exposures (create a single protocol) for all of the specimen multiplex slides
-    - The rest of the slides will all receive the same protocol
     - The name of the protocol should be *Multiplex_MMDDYYYY*
-    - and should be saved to the corresponding *\Clinical_Specimen_* folder
+    - and should be saved to the corresponding ```<spath>``` folder
 2. Create a task list (.csv format) for the scanning
-    - To do this open one of the older task lists in the *\Clinical_Specimen_*\Protocols folder
     - It should be named Multiplex_MMDDYYYY.csv
-    - Change the Slide ID to correspond to the new Patient #s
-    - Change the Protocols to the protocol that was just created
-    - Change to Tasks to ‘Scan Whole Slide’
 3. Load the slide carrier with the slides
     - Clean the slides using a Kimwipe to remove dust and excess mounting medium
     - Load the carrier from bottom to top so that the first slide corresponds to Slot 1 on the Task list
-4. Scan the slides:
+4. Scan the whole slide overview on the microscope
-    - Further description of 10 -13 is located in the ‘Vectra 3.0 Scanning –IF’ Protocol in \\halo1\Taubelab\Protocols
-5. Create the annotation file for the Whole Slide Overlap imagery
+5. Create the annotation file for the [Whole Slide Overlap imagery](#section-3344-creating-a-whole-slide-scanning-plan "Title")
-6. Acquire HPFs
+6. Acquire HPFs on the microscope
-7. Wait for data to backup using Allway Sync
+7. If using a network storage server, wait for data to backup
-8. Manually check that the image files are in both the local and backup locations
+    - Manually check that the image files are in both the local and backup locations
       - Open two windows explorers, one for the local and one for the backup location
       - Check that the same number of im3s exist in both locations
       - Sort by ‘Size’ in the windows explorer to be sure that all of the images are the same size
-      - If there is a file with 0 bytes, check for an M2 duplicate file.
-This is the only time variation in field size is allowed, see ‘Notes’ section below for details on how to handle M2 files.
+        - If there is a file with 0 bytes, check for M# duplicate file.
+This is the only time variation in field size is allowed, see ‘Notes’ section below for details on how to handle M# files.
       - Check that the annotation.xml modified data are the same
-    - If something does not look right rescan or contact someone for help, never manually modify the data
+8. Check that the data scanned properly
+   - Open the overview scans in *Phenochart(C)* and check that at least 95% of the fields correctly scanned
+      - Never retake single HPFs, if more than 5% of fields failed restart the entire HPF set.
+      - By making the image files 'extra large icons' a quick visual inspection can be performed of the slides.
+Here check for two things:
+        - sometimes the microscope gets mixed up and scans the wrong part of the tissue, usually this creates a number of empty fields but can be hard to catch
+          - the AstroPath Pipeline code has been modfied to handle such cases so this is not a breaking issue but does cause a loss of data.
+        - sometimes the microscope will automatic focus will fail and fields will be blurry
+        - In both cases rescan the HPFs
-9. Delete the local copy of the data
+9. If using a network server for microscope backup, delete the local copy of the data
-10. Add the BatchID.txt, described above, to the proper ‘Scan’ folder
+10. Add the *BatchID.txt*, described above, to the proper ‘Scan’ folder

-Whole Slide Scanning:
+#### Section 3.3.4.4 Creating a Whole Slide Scanning Plan
 1. Take lower power overview scan as normal
 2. Open Phenochart and select ROI
 3. Circle the entire tissue, click OK on dialog box that appears
 4. Delete empty fields around and inside tissue boundaries

-Notes:
+#### Section 3.3.4.5 Important Scanning Notes
 1. To scan multiple pieces of tissue:
     - if they are close enough that there is asymmetric overlap between tissues include them in the same ROI drawing
     - If there is no overlap between fields; circle the ROIs separately